marianozunino/portfolio/content/portfolio/geo-punch.md

 ---
 title: 'Geo Punch'
-summary: "Geo Punch is a GoLang+Flutter project that allows users to clock in and out for work"
+summary: 'Geo Punch is a GoLang+Flutter project that allows users to clock in and out for work'
 description: 'Geo Punch is a GoLang+Flutter project that allows users to clock in and out for work'
 position: 2
 language: 'GoLang'